Hirukshacoder/T-Tools-advanced--cyber-security/README.md

 * Another thing is that you can start listening on any port.

-* Also you have to add your ip to the net.py as well as the victim's command.
+* Also you have to add your ip to the net.py as well as the victim's command in version 1.0.

 * And you can use linode, aws or google cloud services to make your cloud machine.